Discover the home of Japanese historic villages

 A speciality in Shirakawa-go is gohei mochi, also known as gohei dango.
 While you mostly associate mochi as a sweet dessert, the gohei dango, in fact, is a savory snack made from pounded rice glazed in miso paste!
 Make sure you don’t leave without sinking your teeth into one!

 Absolutely indulgent and melt-in-your-mouth, the Hida beef needs no further introduction.
 Easily one of the best wagyu cuts you can find, it’s no wonder that Hida beef is the region’s prized produce.
 You can have them served as a steak or made into snacks like beef onigiri (rice balls), beef buns, or croquettes!

-A local delicacy which takes days of labour and many stages of processes, tochi mochi a must-try when in the region.
+A local delicacy that takes days of labor and many stages of processes, tochi mochi a must-try when in the region.
 Made with Japanese horse chestnuts gathered in the village and the Hida region, preparing the tochi is the trickiest part in order to remove the unpleasant taste.